optimisme/inapp-routing/README.md

 ## How to use it

-Download and this library from your own server:
+Download and use this library from your own server:

 `<script src='routing.js'></script>`

-Use the custom element named `<x-route>`:
+Use the custom element named `<x-route>` for 'in app' routes:

 `<x-route path='/home'>Home screen contents</x-route>`